 Unfortunately, the goals were not fully met by 2015, but the project became the most successful anti-poverty moment in history and the start of a common language to reach global sustainability.
 The SDGs originated from the UNDP and the same allied countries, with the goal to continue working towards the efforts outlined in the MDGs.
 But this time around, the whole spectrum of sustainability would be considered – encompassing people, planet and profit.

 Since Agenda 2030 was authorized, it has provided as a framework for organisations, institutions, and governance to work towards a more sustainable world.
 Today, 2030 is less than a decade away and we are still facing numerous challenges and difficulties to overcome.
 Being a part of and contributing towards the SDGs is not only critical to change our trajectory towards a sustainable future, but is also profitable for business’ short and long term success.

 business success also hinges on the realization of

-How familiar are you with the 17 Sustainable Development Goals?
+How familiar are you with the 17 SDGs?

 Knowing the 17 set goals is the foundation and blueprint to achieve a better and sustainable future.
 Not all 17 of the SDGs are equally relevant for you and your business, but knowing them all is important in order to know and minimize your negative impact as a whole.
 Learn – or refresh your memory – about what the goals are and why they matter below!